YiannisRoss/dm-assistant/README.md

 React component GameTracker.js allows for live character creation and editing with the rails API
   - map magnification on doubleclick with https://www.npmjs.com/package/react-image-magnifiers

+Dungeons and Dragons SRD data is retrieved through the dnd5eapi